The Phillips Collection: Collection

-The Phillips Collection, opened in 1921, is America's first museum of modern art.
+The Phillips Collection opened in 1921.
 Featuring a permanent collection of nearly 3,000 works by American and European impressionist and modern artists, the Phillips is recognized for both its art and its intimate atmosphere.
 It is housed in founder Duncan Phillips’ 1897 Georgian Revival home and two similarly scaled additions in Washington, D.C.’s Dupont Circle neighborhood.

 The museum is noted for its broad representation of both impressionist and modern paintings, with works by European masters such as Gustave Courbet, Pierre Bonnard, Georges Braque, Jacques Villon, Paul Cézanne, Honoré Daumier, Edgar Degas, Vincent van Gogh, Paul Klee, Henri Matisse, Claude Monet, and Pablo Picasso.
 In 1923, Phillips purchased Pierre-Auguste Renoir's impressionist painting, Luncheon of the Boating Party (1880–81), the museum’s best-known work.

 From the 1920s to the 1960s, Phillips re-arranged his galleries in installations that were non-chronological and non-traditional, reflecting the relationships he saw between various artistic expressions.
 He presented visual connections—between past and present, between classical form and romantic expression—as dialogues on the museum's walls.
 Giving equal focus to American and European artists, Phillips juxtaposed works by Winslow Homer, Thomas Eakins, Maurice Prendergast, James Abbott McNeill Whistler, and Albert Pinkham Ryder with canvases by Pierre Bonnard, Peter Ilsted and Édouard Vuillard.
 He exhibited watercolors by John Marin with paintings by Cézanne, and works by van Gogh with El Greco’s The Repentant St. Peter (circa 1600–05).
 Phillips’ vision brought together "congenial spirits among the artists," and his ideas still guide the museum today.

 The Phillips Collection is also known for its groups of works by artists whom Phillips particularly favored.
 For example, he was overwhelmed by Bonnard's expressive use of color, acquiring 17 paintings by the artist.
 Cubist pioneer Braque is represented by 13 paintings, including the monumental still-life The Round Table (1929).
 The collection has an equal number of works by Klee, such as Arab Song (1932) and Picture Album (1937), as well as seven pieces by abstract expressionist artist Mark Rothko.